First Passage Moments of Finite-State Semi-Markov Processes: Introduction

 \section{Introduction}

+The first passage distribution of a discrete-state stochastic model such as a Markov or semi-Markov process is a fundamental quantity of interest.
+Results for the first passage distribution of a regular Markov process, which is commonly defined as irreducible and aperiodic, are detailed in the classical monograph by Kemeny and Snell \cite{kemeny_snell} and were subsequently developed by Hunter \cite{hunter2007simple,hunter2018}.
+Nevertheless, many multi-state models that arise in practice use reducible models.
+One of the early examples of a SMP model that incorporates transient and absorbing states comes from clinical management science \cite{weiss1965semi}.
+Recent applications from reliability and survival analysis that require transient and absorbing states include a nuclear pipeline rupture model of Veeramany, et al. \cite{veeramany2011reliability} and the reliability-risk model for credit score ratings of D'Amico, et al. \cite{DAmico2006}.
+In such applications, absorbing states are commonly used to indicate failure while transient states arise from degradation levels that may only be visited once.

+Modeling applicability of multistate jump models may be further extended by considering the semi-Markov process (SMP), which generalizes the continuous-time Markov chain.
 Since the seminal works of Levy \cite{levy_2_54,levy_1_54} and Smith \cite{smith_55}, semi-Markov processes (SMPs) have been utilized as a framework for a wide variety of applications within the scientific literature.
-Much of the interest is due to the fact that the SMP relaxes the assumption of exponential sojourn times, yet retains a measure of the tractability of classical continuous time Markov chains.
+Much of the interest is due to the fact that the SMP relaxes the assumption of exponential sojourn times, which is not always appropriate, while retaining the memoryless characteristic of a Markov chain at the transition epochs.
 An area of study most frequently associated with SMPs is that of survival analysis and reliability, for which the definitive reference is \cite{barlow_prosch65}, and which has been continued by the likes of \cite{barbu_etal_04,StocNetModels,SemiMarkov} and others.
 Of special note are the areas of semi-Markov decision processes and $PH$-distributions \cite{khar_solo_uluk10,younes_simm04}, often used in reliability, but which also appear in the context of SMP first passage moments, as in \cite{SMPFirstPass}.
+Numerical algorithms for the efficient calculation of first-passage moments have also been studied (e.g., \cite{hunter2016accurate}), and important developments since \cite{kemeny_snell} are presented in the survey paper by Hunter \cite{hunter2018}.
 Other areas that have seen the application of SMP models are DNA analysis \cite{barbu}, queueing theory \cite{Kleinrock:1, neuts_mg1_89}, finance \cite{Janssen:2}, artificial intelligence \cite{younes_simm04}, and transportation \cite{brum_etal01,lerman79}, to name but a few.